New Haven Attorneys For Third-Party Claims

-If you have been injured on the job, in a construction accident, an industrial accident, or otherwise hurt in the work place, please call us for a free consultation.
-We represent injured workers on a contingent fee basis; we only charge a fee if we recover money for the injured worker.
-Our goal is to maximize our client's recovery, whether in workers' compensation or in a personal injury lawsuit.
+If you have been injured on the job, in a construction accident, an industrial accident, or otherwise hurt in the workplace, please call us for a free consultation.
+We represent injured workers on a contingency fee basis; we only charge a fee if we recover money for the injured worker.
+Our goal is to maximize our client’s recovery, whether in workers’ compensation or in a personal injury lawsuit.

 To schedule an appointment and discuss your on-the-job accident case and the legal options available to you, contact our firm today.
 In addition to weekday office hours, we are open for client meetings on Saturday mornings and by appointment on Sundays, holidays and evenings.